VoronDesign/VoronUsers/printer_mods/TaffoFox/Ender-3-Pro-to-Switchwire/readme.md

 ## Credits for original mod goes to Triano (who has given me permission).
 Currently being maintained (as a separate mod) by TaffoFox#1571.

+## Any files with "_UPDATED" on the end are my modifications, and the rest are made by the original owner.

 This is a conversion of the Ender 3 Pro and V2 to a Switchwire type coreXZ printer.
 My goal was to use most of the Ender 3 components while maintaining the core Voron design look and feel.

 ![Home](Images/SN049.jpg)